Fractional Partner vs. EOS Implementer™ – What’s the difference?

 A Fractional Partner isn’t incentivized by fees

 Unlike an EOS Implementer, a Fractional Partner is not interested in collecting consulting fees.
-Instead, the Fractional Business Partner model uses a "rent-me-before-you-buy-me" model.
+Instead, the Fractional Business Partner model uses a "rent-me-before-you-buy-me" model that transfers into a profit-share once an official partnership relationship has been established.

 Get the right growth strategy with a Fractional Partner